Thutmose III: Dates and length of reign

 Thutmose III reigned from 1479 BC to 1425 BC according to the Low Chronology of Ancient Egypt.
 This has been the conventional Egyptian chronology in academic circles since the 1960s, though in some circles the older dates 1504 BC to 1450 BC are preferred from the High Chronology of Egypt.
-These dates, just as all the dates of the Eighteenth Dynasty, are open to dispute because of uncertainty about the circumstances surrounding the recording of a Heliacal Rise of Sothis in the reign of Amenhotep I. A papyrus from Amenhotep I's reign records this astronomical observation which theoretically could be used to perfectly correlate the Egyptian chronology with the modern calendar; however, to do this the latitude where the observation was taken must also be known.
-This document has no note of the place of observation, but it can safely be assumed that it was taken in either a Delta city, such as Memphis or Heliopolis, or in Thebes.
-These two latitudes give dates 20 years apart, the High and Low chronologies, respectively.
+These dates, just as all the dates of the 18th Dynasty, are open to dispute because of uncertainty about the circumstances surrounding the recording of a Heliacal Rise of Sothis in the reign of Amenhotep I.

 Year 54

-The length of Thutmose III's reign is known to the day thanks to findings in the tomb of the military commander Amenemheb-Mahu.
-Amenemheb-Mahu records Thutmose III's death to his master's 54th regnal year, on the 30th day of the third month of Peret.
-The day of Thutmose III's accession is known to be I Shemu day four, and astronomical observations can be used to establish the exact dates of the beginning and end of the king's reign (assuming the low chronology) from 28 April 1479 BC to 11 March 1425 BC respectively.
+The length of Thutmose III's reign is known to the day thanks to findings in the tomb of the military commander Amenemheb-Mahu, who records Thutmose III's death to his master's 54th regnal year, on the 3rd month of Peret (i.e. 7th month), day 30.
+The day of Thutmose III's accession is known to be Year 1, 1st month of Shemu (9th month), day 4, and astronomical observations can be used to establish the exact dates of the beginning and end of the king's reign (assuming the low chronology).
+Jürgen von Beckerath dates his coronation to 28 April 1479 BC, claiming that it is a "chronological certainty", and then calculates 11 March 1425 BC as the date of his death.

 Military campaigns

 Thutmose III conducted at least 16 campaigns in 20 years.
 American Egyptologist James Breasted referred to him as "the Napoleon of Egypt" for his conquests and expansionism.
-He is recorded to have captured 350 cities during his rule and conquered much of the Near East from the Euphrates to Nubia.
-He was the first pharaoh after Thutmose I to cross the Euphrates, doing so during his campaign against Mitanni.
+He is recorded to have captured 350 cities during his rule and conquered much of the Near East from the Euphrates River to Nubia.
+He was the first pharaoh after Thutmose I to cross the Euphrates River, doing so during his campaign against Mitanni.
 His campaign records were inscribed onto the walls of the temple of Amun at Karnak (transcribed in Urkunden IV).
-He transformed Egypt into an international superpower, an empire stretching from the Asian regions of Syria in the North, to Upper Nubia in the south.
+He transformed Egypt into a hegemonic power, stretching from the Asian regions of Syria in the North, to Upper Nubia in the south.

 Much is known about Thutmose III as a warrior and ruler, through the writings of his royal scribe and army commander Thanuny.
 The pharaoh was able to conquer so many lands because of revolutionary developments in military technology.
 The Hyksos may have brought advanced weaponry, such as horse-drawn chariots, around 1650 BC, which the Egyptians adopted in the process of driving them out.
 Thutmose III encountered little resistance from neighbouring kingdoms, allowing him to expand his realm easily.
 His army also portaged boats over dry land.